xwanyue0221/Graduate-Portfolio/README.md

 <ul>
   <li> <b>Covered Skills</b>: R, Adobe Illustrator, Shiny Apps, Develop custom plots, Visually explore data </li>
   <li> <b>Description</b>:
-    The learning objective of IST 719 is developing a portfolio of resources, demonstrations, recipes, and examples of various data visualization techniques.
+    The learning objective of IST 719 is to develop a portfolio of resources, demonstrations, recipes, and examples of various data visualization techniques.
     The deliverables of IST 719 are a poster and an advanced topic presentation.
 For the poster design, which is the Video Game Sales Analysis, I have chosen the "Video Game Sales" dataset obtained from Kaggle and generated a Cyberpunk style poster using R and Adobe illustrator.
-For the advanced topic presentation, I have chosen Information Visualization in Kaggle as a topic and shot a short video with professional slides. </li>
+    For the advanced topic presentation, I have chosen Information Visualization in Kaggle as a topic and shot a short video with professional slides.</li>
   <li> <b>Poster</b>:</li>
 </ul>